Winchester Repeating Arms Company: Decline

 By the 1960s, the rising cost of skilled labor was making it increasingly unprofitable to produce Winchester's classic designs, as they required considerable hand-work to finish.
 In particular, Winchester's flagship Model 12 pump shotgun and Model 70 bolt-action rifle with their machined forgings could no longer compete in price with Remington's cast-and-stamped 870 and 700.
 Accordingly, S. K. Janson formed a new Winchester design group to advance the use of "modern" engineering design methods and manufacturing principles in gun design.
 The result was a new line of guns that replaced most of the older products in 1963–1964.
 The immediate reaction of the shooting press and public was overwhelmingly negative: the popular verdict was that Winchester had sacrificed quality to the "cheapness experts," and Winchester was no longer considered to be a prestige brand, causing a marked loss of market share.
 To this day, gun collectors consider "post-64" Winchesters to be both less desirable and less valuable than their predecessors.

 In the early 1970s, the Olin Winchester-Western Division tried to diversify with at least two unsuccessful attempts.
 The first was an experimental indoor shooting range called Wingo in San Diego, California.
 This short-lived attempt had a strong tie to firearms and ammunition with exclusive guns, ammo, and target launching machines being produced.
 The flaw was to see it quickly profitable in a western city with too many competing outdoor activities.
 The second venture was trying to compete with Coleman Company in the camping and sporting goods market.
 "Trailblazer by Winchester" products included propane-fueled stoves and lanterns.
 They also produced tents and sleeping bags.
 These products struggled to compete with similar offerings from an established company founded in 1900.

 Labor costs continued to rise through the 1960s and '70s, and a prolonged and bitter strike in 1979–1980 ultimately convinced Olin that firearms could no longer be produced profitably in New Haven.
 In December 1980, the New Haven plant was sold to its employees, incorporated as the U.S. Repeating Arms Company, and granted a license to make Winchester arms.
 Olin retained the Winchester ammunition business.
 U.S. Repeating Arms itself went bankrupt in 1989.
-After bankruptcy, it was acquired by a French holding company, then sold to Belgian arms makers Herstal Group, which also owns gun makers Fabrique Nationale d'Herstal (FN) and Browning Arms Company.
+After bankruptcy, it was acquired by a French holding company, then sold to Belgian arms makers Herstal Group, which also owns gun makers FN Herstal and Browning Arms Company.

 On January 16, 2006, U.S. Repeating Arms announced it was closing its New Haven plant where Winchester rifles and shotguns had been produced for 140 years.
 Along with the closing of the plant, production of the Model 94 rifle (the descendant of the original Winchester rifle), Model 70 rifle, and Model 1300 shotgun were discontinued.
 The official press release sent out by U.S. Repeating Arms concerning the closure was released on January 17, 2006.
 The text is included below: